Gina has been an art teacher for 20+ years. She's taught in the judicial system and in community art programs as well as in schools.

 Instructions for the Assignment

-Using flat natural reeds and assorted papers, students first create rings in a variety of sizes, then assemble their sculptures by gluing and creating small “slots” to fit the rings together.
+Using flat natural reeds and assorted papers, students create rings in various sizes, then assemble their sculptures by gluing and creating small “slots” to fit the rings together.

 - Cut dry reeds into assorted lengths.